OJddJO/Even-Better-Chess-Wiki/README.md

 ![sqr1](sqr1.png)

-*The square-1 can move like the queen in normal chess but every other square, can pass over the allied pieces.
+*The square-1 can move like the queen in normal chess but every other square, can pass over the allied pawns.
 It takes as it moves*